 If you arrive from another country, you can buy duty-free goods at shops in the baggage claim area, then take them right into Turkey.
-The prices here used to be better than at European or North American airports, but now (2013) I’m not so sure.
-But you still don't have to carry the goods all the way to Turkey if you buy them here.
+The prices here used to be better than at European or North American airports, but now I’m not so sure.
+But even if the prices are the same or higher, you save yourself the trouble of having to carry the goods all the way to Turkey.

 Lots of automated teller machines (ATMs, Cashpoints, etc.) are located outside the secure Customs area, after baggage claim.

 As at all Turkish airports, you will have to pass through a complete security check just to enter the terminal(International or Domestic), then a second full security check in the gate area.

 The modern International Terminal Dış Hatlar Terminalı) is spacious and efficient, with all the expected services including ATMs (cash machines) from which you can obtain Turkish Liras, currency exchange offices; shops, restaurants and cafés with surprisingly high prices; Emanet (Baggage Check, Left Luggage) and an Airport Hotel.

 Note that prices for food and drink at Turkish airports tend to be very high.
 My quick informal survey showed them to be 40% higher than at expensive Frankfurt Airport, and twice as high as at pricey Paris-Charles de Gaulle Airport.

 Yes, there is a Left Luggage/baggage Check Room at Atatürk Airport.
 It’s expensive for long deposits, but handy.
 More…